 The grounds of Missouri Baptist University are maintained for the use of entire community and for providing a campus environment that is safe, orderly and aesthetically pleasing.
-This notification refers to all grounds in general and specifically the Quad which is often used for recreational activities and campus programming.
-With this in mind, the following policy has been developed to balance maintenance of the lawn and grounds as well as needs and use of the campus community.
+With this in mind, the following guidelines have been developed to balance maintenance of the lawn and grounds with the needs and use of the campus community.
+For example, we recognize our campus community needs outdoor spaces to relax, renew, and participate in recreation.
+The public, outdoor green spaces are designed to be used for these things.